saberland/saber/website/pages/docs/images-fonts-and-files.md

 Note that we only convert __relative URLs__, like `image.png`, `../image.png` but not `/image.png` or `https://example.com/image.png`.

-## Using the `assets` page attribute
+## Using the front matter `assets`

-In pages, you can use the `assets` attribute to import static assets.
+In pages, you can use the front matter `assets` to import static assets.

 ```markdown
 ---